pszponder/morning-5/documentation/system-requirement-document.md

 1. As a user, I want to be able to view a randomly generated inspirational quote to give me positive energy.
 2. As a user, I want to be able to view a randomly generated inspirational background to give me positive energy.
-3. As a user, I want to be able to see the local time so that I know what time it is.
-4. As a user, I want to be able to view the news so that I may be up to date with recent events.
+3. As a user, I want to be able to view the news so that I may be up to date with recent events.
-5. As a user, I want to be able to specify the category of news to read (top stories, world, technology, business) to narrow down my news results.
+4. As a user, I want to be able to specify the category of news to read (top stories, world, technology, business) to narrow down my news results.
-6. As a user, I want to be able to specify the region (city or country) so that I can view news relevant to that region.
+5. As a user, I want to be able to specify the region (city or country) so that I can view news relevant to that region.
-7. As a user, I want to be able to search for news articles based on keywords to narrow down my news results.
+6. As a user, I want to be able to search for news articles based on keywords to narrow down my news results.

 ## User Flow: